List of Bakugan Battle Brawlers characters: Tatsuo Misaki

 Runo's father and owner of their family cafe alongside his wife Saki Misaki.
-He has a tendency to smother Runo and the cafe isfilledup with pictures of her and his actions as an over-protective parent get on Runo and his wife's nerves.
+He has a tendency to smother Runo and the cafe is filled with pictures of her and his actions as an over-protective parent get on Runo and his wife's nerves.
 However, he is very devoted to his family and loves them very much.
 While he does accept it when a girl does a bad job or breaks a few dishes but he does not like it when there is a bad male waiter in his cafe such as Baron, who had evidently spilled several times.
 He is seen crying in the preview for episode 43 while hugging Runo this shows just how much he loves his daughter.

 Saki Misaki

 Runo's mother and part-owner of the Misaki's cafe where all of the girls work.
 She is married to Tatsuo Misaki.
 She tends to respond negatively towards her husband's actions such as when she has Baron sweep the front porch and she has mentioned that he has put her in therapy.
 However, they both love Runo very much and they support her no matter what.
 They have dedicated their cafe to Runo.
-All around their cafe they have pictures of Runo.
+All around their cafe, they have pictures of Runo.
 She embarrasses her a lot.